CruzAldo22/README-coursework/README.md

 # MIS SQL Assignemnt Samples – WSU Coursework

 This repository showcases SQL-focused projects completed as part of the Management Information Systems (MIS) curriculum at Washington State University.
-Each assignment demonstrates the practical application of SQL in database creation, data manipulation, and business analysis.
+Each assignment demonstrates the practical application of SQL in database creation and data manipulation.

 ### 1: WSU Motor Pool Summary Tables: This project adds summary metric tracking to a vehicle rental system using SQL Server.